-Finally the system contains a set of statically configured bootstrap nodes which can be leveraged to start discovering the system components and tying them together.
-The bootstrap nodes function as a scalable messaging substrate to deliver messages between managers and service adapters.
-Faulttolerance of these nodes is achieved by employing multiple bootstrap nodes.
+The system also contains a set of statically configured bootstrap nodes which can be leveraged to start discovering the system components and tying them together.
 This is akin to the DNS (Domain Name Service) system where, if one DNS Server is unavailable, the client tries the next DNS service to achieve fault-tolerance.
 Thus failure of one of these nodes does not affect the entire management system and we expect that the failed node can be restored in finite amount of time.

-B. Desiderata
+1.2 Desiderata